EchoVideo Help - Main Page

 Teaching and Learning with EchoVideo

-Faculty can record guest speakers or students can record presentations in specific rooms on campus.
+Record guest speakers, personal lessons, or students can record in specific rooms on campus.
 View Classrooms equipped with Echo360.

-Record lectures and supplemental lessons anywhere on any device.
+Record anywhere on any device.
 Increase student learning outcomes and their participation for any class (e.g face-to-face, hybrid, or online classes.)

 What can I record with EchoVideo?